sciZer0/7/v/README.md

 System Program 2 is a special inbuilt code that modifies/controls the account's state according to the Automated Donations Program — which, in turn, features the monthly rate of Automated Donations.

-Yes, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.
+*As mentioned above, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.*

-Automated Donations are an element of a Creator Thanksgiving Culture.
+*Automated Donations are an element of a Creator Thanksgiving Culture.*

-Automated Donations are an automated inbuilt feature of the Vote blockchain.
+*Automated Donations are an automated inbuilt feature of the Vote blockchain.*

 At the start, the monthly rate of Automated Donations is 0.08% from each public address' balance, and the rate may monthly be charged — either increased or decreased — by 5% through democratic voting (Competitive Voting).

-*Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 270 vacant positions), all Automated Donations collected for the vacant positions are burned.*
+*Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 470 vacant positions), all Automated Donations collected for the vacant positions are burned.*

 *Of course, some number of positions of Contributor might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*